matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 Cloud Filestore is based on Network Filesystem (NSF), which is a distributed file management system.
 The other options are file systems supported by Linux but are not the foundation of Cloud Filestore.

-13) Which of the following file formats is and which is not an option for an export file when exporting from BigQuery?**
+13) Which of the following file formats is and which is not an option for an export file when exporting from BigQuery?
-Answer:
-a) Options: CSV, JSON.
+Answer: CSV, JSON.
 Avro.
-b) Not an option: XML.
 XML is not an option in BigQuery’s export process.
-All other options are available.

 14) A new government regulation requires all pharmaceutical companies to keep their financial data for 5 years.
 What would you recommend as the best way to comply with the regulation requirement?